-Strategic Priorities and Enablers (20%): Delivery of the Strategic Priorities and Enablers success measures as reported through monthly Board Report.
+Program of Work (20%): Delivery of the Program of Work success measures as reported through quarterly Board progress updates.

-Leadership Contribution (10%): The results from the CEO 360° feedback and Board input are used in the evaluation of performance against this measure.
+Leadership Contribution (10%): The results from the CEO 360° feedback and Board input and employee engagement as measured by the HowÜDoin? survey results have been used in the evaluation of performance against this measure.